Jiahu

-The important discoveries of the Jiahu archaeological site include the Jiahu symbols, possibly an early example of proto-writing, carved into tortoise shells and bones; the thirty-three Jiahu flutes carved from the wing bones of cranes, believed to be among the oldest playable musical instruments in the world; and evidence of wine fermented from rice, honey and hawthorn leaves.
+The important discoveries of the Jiahu archaeological site include the Jiahu symbols, possibly an early example of proto-writing, carved into tortoise shells and bones.
+The Jiahu flutes are believed to be among the oldest playable musical instruments in the world, comprising 33 pieces carved from the wing bones of cranes.
+There is also evidence of alcohol production through the fermentation of rice, honey, and hawthorn leaves.

-A broad variety of other artifacts indicates a fairly advanced settlement for the early Neolithic period, including residences, burial sites, pottery kilns, an assortment of implements made of stone and earthenware, and a large central structure believed to be a communal workspace.
-To date, 45 residences have been excavated at Jiahu.
-Most of these are small, between four and ten meters.
-Most of these were semi-subterranean (partially dug into the earth) and with a single room; however, some of these had additional rooms built on later.
-Rubbish pits and storage cellars were also excavated, and nine pottery kilns were identified.
+Diverse artifacts are attested at the site, including residences, burial sites, pottery kilns, assorted stone and earthen implements, and a large central structure believed to be a communal workspace.
+These indicate a fairly advanced settlement for the early Neolithic period.
+To date, 45 residences have been excavated at Jiahu, with most measuring between four and ten meters.
+Most of these were partially dug into the earth and featured a single room, though some were later expanded to have multiple rooms.
+Garbage pits and storage cellars have also been excavated.

-Discovery and excavation of the site
+Discovery and excavation

 Discovered by Zhu Zhi in 1962, extensive excavation of the site did not occur until the 1980s.
 Most of the site still has not been excavated, although work is slowly progressing.
 The excavation of Jiahu burial sites and rubbish pits has been productive, yielding abundant evidence about the lives of the Jiahu people.
 Chinese researchers from the Henan Provincial Institute of Cultural Relics and Archaeology, led for many years by Zhang Juzhong, a professor from the University of Science and Technology of China, have carried out archaeological research around the site for decades.

 Zhang's team conducted excavation of portions of the site in seven stages; each stage took two to three years.
 A large portion of the Jiahu site was excavated in the first two phases of the project, between 1983 and 1987.
 Zhang and his assistants published the findings of the first two phases in detail in the journal Antiquity.